 Results

+To comprehensively assess the genetic control of gene expression in metabolic disease in mice, we assayed metabolic traits and multi-tissue gene expression in DO mice.

 Genetic variation contributed to wide phenotypic variation

-Although the environment was consistent across all animals, the genetic diversity present in this population resulted in widely varying distributions across physiological measurements (Fig. 1).
+Although the environment was consistent across all animals, the genetic diversity present in the DO population resulted in widely varying distributions across physiological measurements (Fig. 1).
 For example, body weights of adult individuals varied from less than the average adult B6 body weight to several times the body weight of a B6 adult in both sexes (Males: 18.5 - 69.1g, Females: 16.0 - 54.8g) (Fig. 1A).
-Fasting blood glucose (FBG) also varied considerably (Fig. 1B) although few of the animals had FBG levels that would indicate pre-diabetes (19 animals, 3.8%), or diabetes (7 animals, 1.4%) according to previously developed cutoffs (pre-diabetes: FBG ≥ 250 mg/dL, diabetes: FBG ≥ 300, mg/dL)24.
+Fasting blood glucose (FBG) also varied considerably (Fig. 1B), although few of the animals had FBG levels that would indicate pre-diabetes (19 animals, 3.8%), or diabetes (7 animals, 1.4%) according to previously developed cutoffs (pre-diabetes: FBG ≥ 250 mg/dL, diabetes: FBG ≥ 300, mg/dL)24.
 Males had higher FBG than females on average (Fig. 1C) as has been observed before suggesting either that males were more susceptible to metabolic disease on the high-fat diet, or that males and females may require different thresholds for pre-diabetes and diabetes.

 Body weight was strongly positively correlated with food consumption (Fig. 1D R2= 0.51, p< 2.2×10-16) and fasting blood glucose (FBG) (Fig. 1E, R2= 0.21, p< 2.2×10-16) suggesting a link between behavioral factors and metabolic disease.
 However, the heritability of this trait and others (Fig. 1F) indicates that background genetics contribute substantially to correlates of metabolic disease in this population.